Marketcircle/AXElements/docs/Acting.markdown

 done for you.
 The only way to override this behaviour is to load the components of AXElements yourself, the details on how to do this are left as an exercise to interested parties.

+## A Note About Caching

+You need to be careful when you cache UI element objects.
+Every time that you trigger an action you are intrinsically changing the state of an application.
+State changes will often cause new UI elements to be created, recreated, or removed.

+For example consider pressing the close button for a window; in this case, an entire window and all of its children will disappear and become invalid objects.
+Another case might be pressing the `+` button for a table; in this case you have created a new row for the table and any cache of the existing rows for the table will not include the new element.

+The real problem with caching is with the invalid objects.
+An invalid object is poisonous to the MacRuby run time.
+If you try to access an attribute or trigger a search from an invalid then you will cause MacRuby to crash.